C3 Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 F1.3 Identify different ways to maintain a balanced budget, and use appropriate tools to track all income and spending, for several different scenarios.

-Tools and Representations The use of tools in this activity helps students visualize a concept that is often very abstract, namely a budget.
-Using a tool such as an electronic spreadsheet helps the student see changes in the budget and how much money is missing before reaching their financial goal.
+Tools and Representations Using a tool such as an electronic spreadsheet can help the student see changes in the budget and how much money is needed in order to their financial goal.

 Prior Knowledge and Skills